Tips for Renting a Storage Unit

 Also, try to avoid storage facilities located in areas prone to natural disasters like flooding or wildfires.

-The Better Business Bureau site gives you information such as the business’s overall rating, how many complaints and what type of complaints (if any) have been filed against the business in the last three years.
+The Better Business Bureau provides information such as the business’s overall rating, how many complaints and what type of complaints (if any) have been filed against the business in the last three years.

-The U-Haul website lists U-Haul owned facilities as well as independently owned storage facilities in your selected area.
-Some of the locations have customer reviews.
+U-Haul's Storage Page lists U-Haul owned facilities as well as independently owned storage facilities in your selected area.
+This site covers most of the U.S. and parts of Canada.
+Some of the locations show customer reviews.

-- Safety and security: sufficient staff, plenty of security cameras and good lighting both in the storage areas and where you might be parking.
+- Safety and security: sufficient staff, plenty of security cameras and good lighting both in the storage areas and parking areas.

 - A fully gated facility with controlled access so only current tenants can enter the premises.